HoussemMEG/Genetic-algorithm-drone-LQR-control/README.md

 # Genetic algorithm LQR control of drone

 Using a genetic algorithm for a state feedback drone control, the genetic algorithm had to optimize an LQ loss function.
-We are supposed to get the same gain as solving the Riccati algebraic equation.
+Supposed to get the same gain as solving the Riccati algebraic equation.